daveherrald/SA-rsearch/README.md

 * If you are inexperienced with Splunk or if you cannot understand exactly what every line of the included code is doing, you should not install this app.
 * You should carefully analyze this code and perform a risk assessment before installing this app on a production system.

+Beware that this app stores Splunk usernames and passwords in plain text in a configuration file in the filesystem of the Splunk search head.
+This is generally considered a bad practice.
+If this violates your policies, standards, or compliance mandates, you should not install this app.

 *No guarantees are made about the efficacy of this code.
 Use at your own risk.*

-Beware that this app stores Splunk usernames and passwords in plain text in a configuration file in the filesystem of the Splunk search head.
-This is generally considered a bad practice.
-If this violates your policies, standards, or compliance mandates, do not install this app.

 ## Installation
 Clone this repository in $SPLUNK_HOME/etc/apps